molevol-ub/galeon/README.md

 | Scaffold1 | AnnotGFF | gene | 100 | 1000 | . | - | . | ID=ABC;annot;Pos:1-409; |
 | Scaffold1 | AnnotGFF | mRNA | 100 | 1000 | . | - | . | ID=ABC.t1;Parent=ABC;annot;Pos:1-409; |

-- If your protein ID matches the "gene" ID, use the above commands.
+- If your protein ID matches the "mRNA" ID, use the above commands.
-- But, if the protein ID matches the "mRNA" ID, then you will need to set the paramter `-feat mRNA` (by default, it is set to `-feat gene`).
+- But, if the protein ID matches the "gene" ID, then you will need to set the paramter `-feat gene` (by default, it is set to `-feat mRNA`).

 ```
 # (modified) Simplest command to run Galeon
 # Run this...
-GALEON_ControlScript.py clusterfinder -a GFFs/ -e enabled -p Proteins/ -feat mRNA
+GALEON_ControlScript.py clusterfinder -a GFFs/ -e enabled -p Proteins/ -feat gene

 # (modified) ...or this if the MSA files are already present in the "Proteins/" directory for each of the gene families of interest
 GALEON_ControlScript.py clusterfinder -a GFFs/ -e enabled -p Proteins -pm True -feat mRNA